 - It also checks the organism’s ability to coagulate the plasma protein fibrinogen into fibrin clots.

 Slide Coagulase Method

-In contrast, the slides with a negative result are confirmed by following tube coagulase test.
-Therefore, the slide coagulase test is a screening method, which only checks the presence or absence of coagulase.
+In contrast, the slides with a negative result are confirmed by following the tube coagulase test.
+Therefore, the slide coagulase test is a screening method that only checks coagulase’s presence or absence.

 Slide coagulase test involves the following steps:

 - Pour one drop of undiluted blood plasma towards the centre of the glass slide.

 - Sterilize an inoculating loop and carefully take the bacterial suspension.

 - After that, mix the bacterial suspension with the drop of blood plasma by moving the sterilized inoculating loop in a clockwise and anticlockwise direction until the formation of milky suspension.